JeffGiroux/f5_terraform/GCP/Standalone/README.md

   - ***Note***: You MUST have "Editor" on the service account in order to create resources in your project with Terraform.
 See the [Terraform Google Provider "Adding Credentials"](https://www.terraform.io/docs/providers/google/guides/getting_started.html#adding-credentials) for details.
 Also, review the [available Google GCP permission scopes](https://cloud.google.com/sdk/gcloud/reference/alpha/compute/instances/set-scopes#--scopes) too.
 - Passwords and secrets are located in [Google Cloud Secret Manager](https://cloud.google.com/secret-manager/docs/quickstart#secretmanager-quickstart-web).
 Make sure you have an existing Google Cloud "secret" with the data containing the clear text passwords for each relevant item: BIG-IP password, service account credentials, BIG-IQ password, etc.
   - ***Note***: The name of your Google Cloud Secret Manager secret is for variable 'usecret'.
 Refer to [Template Parameters](#template-parameters).
+- This template deploys into an existing network
+  - You must have a VPC for management and a VPC for data traffic (client/server).
+The management VPC will have one subnet for management traffic.
+The other VPC will have one subnet for data traffic.
+  - Firewall rules are required to pass traffic to the application.
+These ports will depend on your application and the ports you choose to use.
+  - BIG-IP will require tcp/22 and tcp/443 for management access

 ## Important Configuration Notes